Armathx/Armathx/README.md

-Welcome to Thomas' GitHub! 👋
+<h1>Welcome to Thomas' GitHub! 👋

 Hey!
 I'm Thomas, a student developer at Creajeux in Nîmes, currently in my final year of studies.
-Here are some of the projects I’ve worked on—feel free to explore them!
+Here are some of the projects I’ve worked-on feel free to explore them!</h1>

 The Rite